 That's fine.
 Thank you.

-Q. Do you work or are you a student?
+Q. Do you work or study?

-Q. What subject are you a studying?
+Q. What subject are you studying?

 Q. Why did you choose that subject?